TABLE OF CONTENTS

-In certain cases Luxembourg law provides for presumptions which release a person from having to prove a fact that would be difficult or impossible to show.
+In certain cases Luxembourg law provides for presumptions which release a person from having to provide evidence of a fact that would be difficult or impossible to prove.
 Presumptions are conclusions which the law or a court draws about an unknown fact from a known fact.

 Generally speaking, it is possible to provide evidence to rebut presumptions.
 For example, where a child is born to a married couple the mother’s husband is presumed to be the child’s father.
 An action may nevertheless be brought to contest paternity.

 More rarely, presumptions can be irrebuttable, meaning that it is not possible to produce evidence against them.

 1.3 To what extent must the court be convinced of a fact in order to base its judgment on the existence of that fact?

 Appraisal of the facts is left to the court’s discretion, which is absolute.
 If there is any doubt, the court will ascertain whether there is serious, precise and consistent evidence and will accept or reject the evidence depending on the plausibility of the facts alleged.

 2.1 Does the taking of evidence always require the application by a party, or can the judge in certain cases also take evidence on his/her own initiative?

 The taking of evidence can be ordered by a court at the request of a party.
 In certain cases, however, courts may also take evidence of their own motion.